5mehulhelp5/magebean-cli/README.md

-# Magebean CLI — Magento 2 Security Audit
+# Magebean CLI — Magento 2 Security & Compliance Auditing

-Audit Magento 2 security, configuration, performance, and extensions from the command line.
-Generate actionable command-line results and integrate with CI.
+Magebean CLI audits Magento 2 installations and public storefronts against versioned security profiles.
+Run it locally, remotely, or in hybrid mode to turn filesystem, configuration, dependency, and HTTP evidence into actionable findings.

+Use the fast production-readiness profile for routine checks, map an assessment to OWASP ASVS, OWASP Top 10, or PCI DSS, or run the complete Magebean baseline.
+The CLI supports both automated checks and structured human verification, works in CI, and can connect a Magento host to Magebean Security Dashboard for managed assessments.

 > **Goal**: “Audit in minutes.
 Know exactly what to fix and why.”